guoxiangke/restund-docker/README.md

 ```

 Then, edit the restund.custom.conf file with the IP address you're going to use, and other such things.
 After that, build and start the container.
+Then, edit restund.env with the credentials of your choice

 ```sh
 cd restund-docker